sent0/automatic-app-landing-page/_pages/tutorial.md

 ## Install Sentō

-Tap the Page Settings button (ᴀA) on the left side of the search field, then tap Manage Extensions.
-Select the Sentō extension to turn the extension on.
+Tap the Page Settings button (ᴀA) on the left side of the search field in Safari.
+Then tap Manage Extensions, Select the Sentō extension to turn the extension on.

 ## Run Sentō